lanbinleo/my-xb/README.md

 ## Features

-- Login to Xiaobao with automatic cookie management
+- Login to Xiaobao with automatic credential storage
+- Calculate weighted and unweighted GPA
-- View semester information
+- View detailed subject scores and grades
+- Compare calculated GPA with official GPA
-- List subjects and courses
+- Support for AP, A Level, and AS weighted courses
-- Calculate GPA (coming soon)
+- Automatic elective course detection

 ## Installation